 Vegan Pumpkin Chocolate Chip Cookies Tips and Tricks

-Use a hand mixer to combine your sugars, softened butter and oil, and pumpkin puree together first to form a base for your cookie dough.
+Add the sugar and coconut oil to the pumpkin puree and use a hand mixer to combine to form a base for your cookie dough.

-This makes for a lighter, more buttery, melt-in-your-mouth cookie dough.
+Creaming the fat and sugar actually aerates it, making for a lighter, more melt-in-your-mouth cookie dough.

 Fold Your Chocolate Chips in Last